ginopalazzo/ginopalazzo.github.io/_posts/2018-02-12-spanish-median-rental-room-prices.markdown

 dtype: int64
 {% endhighlight %}

-This is because there aren't final prices (16,5K rooms is a decent sample).
-We don't have a way to be sure what was the final price of that room.
+This is because there aren't any final prices (16,5K rooms is a decent sample).
+We don't have a way to be sure what the final price of that room was.

-As we concluded in the previous post, we could avoid this issue if a snapshot wew taken every day for at least one month and get rid of those items that have been online for a long period of time.
+As we concluded in the previous post, we could avoid this issue if a snapshot were taken every day for at least one month and get rid of those items that have been online for a long period of time.
 This would avoid the highest items prices that are not going to be rented and also we could make our sample size bigger.

 On the other hand, this map is far more understandable; it's interactive, zoomable and it shows information of the name and median rent price.